ankita2502/kaanalnet/README.md

 #2.Start the Application

-##Checklist before start the application:
+##a.Checklist before start the application:

     1. check "lxc","openvswitch-switch" packages are installed by using the below commands. dpkg-query -s lxc